 20) We have the Harvard of digital technology at our doorstep

 DigiPen is an SIT OU partner.
 Regarded as the Harvard of digital technology, it offers courses here from Computer Science to Game Design.
-However these courses aren’t exactly a piece of cake.
+However, these courses aren’t exactly a piece of cake.
 I asked a friend how long it would take for him to graduate and he said that depends on how many modules you fail per sem.
 You would have to keep re-taking them till you pass.
 So it could take you 4 years to complete the course instead of 2.5.
-Another friend said classes can run from morning till night.
+Another friend said classes can run from morning until night.
 Daily.

 21) Ever wanted to be a CSI agent?
 (Criminology)

-University of Liverpool offers this cool course.
+The University of Liverpool offers this cool course.
 Many of its students have signed on with the SPF.
 Hence, the CSI reputation.
 You get a chance to visit the Anfield stadium at Liverpool too.
 I prefer Old Trafford but, that’s just me.

-22) Deg in Food technology
+22) Deg. in Food technology

 Apparently, food production technology is a booming industry in Singapore that requires a particular skillset.
 This course is honestly one that underlies SIT’s policy for identifying industry ready degrees.